Ranking, Sorting and Filtering

 Sorting slicer elements

-Let's sort the slicer elements so that they appear sorted in ascending order
+For example, let's sort the elements of a slicer showing Customers, so that they appear sorted in ascending order

 - Right-click on slicer and select Edit.

 - Select Advanced tab and then choose to Sort Result.

 - On the drop down, sort by Member name

 The members in my slicer will now be displayed in alphabetical order.

 The grid report below is based on the Bicycle Sales cube and it shows a measure called value in 2002 against the three bicycle product groups: Allround, Mountain and Road.

 We then include the sub-category into the report and you can see the bicycle models appearing as a list beneath the bicycle product groups.